livestock3d/livestock.github.io/content/posts/first_component.md

     livestock3d.pick_template(template, path)
 ```

-The function calls a function in the livestock3d library, which you placed in %appdata%\McNeel\Rhinoceros\5.0\scripts\livestock3d
+The function calls a function in the livestock3d library, which you placed in:
+> %appdata%\McNeel\Rhinoceros\5.0\scripts\livestock3d

-We will take a look on that file in a minute, but let us finish with the component.
+We will take a look on that file in the next [post]({filename}/posts/first_template.md), but let us finish with the component first.

 The next function we need is a function that can run our template.
 ```python